RileyThomas138/RileyThomas138.github.io/VM-and-Sentinel.md

 # Introduction

-In this project I set up an Azure portal, set up and configure a Windows 11 VM through Azure, set up log analytics in Sentinel, and create an alert for sign ins on the VM I created in this project.
+In this project I set up an Azure portal, set up and configure a Windows 11 VM through Azure, set up a Sentinel workspace, and create an alert for sign successful sign ins to the VM.

 ## Details
 This is page you are greeted with when you first create an Azure portal